joshuagryphon/plastid/docs/source/examples/make_annotation.rst

      wish to knock down.
 This step we'll perform here.

   #.
 Search within those windows for genomic sequences that we can target with guide
      RNAs for dCAS9.
-For details on how to do that, see :cite:`Gilbert2014`.
-Here, we'll just fetch the nucleotide sequence.
+For details on that procedure, see :cite:`Gilbert2014`.

 We'll use the same transcript annotation as in the example above, but first we'll download the `2bit <twobit>`_-formatted version of the genome sequence, which requires less memory to read